RWS/studio-api-docs/apiconcepts/translationmemory/enabling_the_required_translation_provider_features.md

     }
     ```

-* **Translation unit search**: Our implementation should support matching of translation units to segments in the source document.
-Therefore, we set [SupportsSearchForTranslationUnits](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.ITranslationProvider.yml#Sdl_LanguagePlatform_TranslationMemoryApi_ITranslationProvider_SupportsSearchForTranslationUnits) to return `True`.
-Note that a translation unit in our implementation corresponds to a delimited line in the list file.
+* **Translation unit search**: This implementation supports matching translation units to segments in the source document.
+Therefore, [SupportsSearchForTranslationUnits](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.ITranslationProvider.yml#Sdl_LanguagePlatform_TranslationMemoryApi_ITranslationProvider_SupportsSearchForTranslationUnits) returns `True`.
+In this implementation, a translation unit corresponds to a delimited line in the list file.

     ```cs
     public bool SupportsSearchForTranslationUnits